- Who we are

 Who is the programme for?

-The programme supports teams of decision-makers actively involved in the delivery of public health services with a focus specifically on prevention.
+The programme supports teams of decision-makers actively involved in reimaging climate challenges locally.

-We look for applications led by councils across England which;
+We look for applications led by councils across England that;

-- Are led by a council, but involve wider health partners from across the public sector
+- lead the project, involving local partners from across the public sector

-- Are endorsed by your Chief Executive and a senior sponsor (e.g. a Director of Public Health)
+- are endorsed by your Chief Executive or a senior sponsor (e.g. a Director-level)

 Read the FAQs